Tired of combing through your Salesforce, HubSpot, or Intercom databases by hand to identify to remove duplicate entries?

 Duplicate Salesforce data can be a serious problem.
 It can be a drain on your marketing budget.
 It can hinder your sales team.
 It keeps you from having a single customer view that you will use to guide your interactions with them throughout the customer lifecycle.

-A recent survey of 1,200 organizations from EDQ asked what affect bad data had on their business.
+A recent survey of 1,200 organizations from EDQ asked what effect bad data had on their business.
 Here are the responses to the question — “Why Does Data Quality Matter?”

 According to that same study, companies estimate that 22% of their contact records may contain bad data in some form.
-Answers from marketing and sales professionals were even more grim — with the average response being that 30% of their records contained inaccurate data.
+Answers from marketing and sales professionals were even grimmer — with the average response being that 30% of their records contained inaccurate data.

 Bad data and duplicate data don’t just affect a single interaction with a customer.
 They continue to affect interactions with them throughout the customer lifecycle — including marketing, sales, and customer support.